ZhouHansen/rechyons/README.md

 Actually we bear this disadvantage for [several years](https://community.risingstack.com/repatch-the-simplified-redux/), and the situation seems to be getting worse.
 See [verbose nightmare](https://github.com/ZhouHansen/rechyons#verbose-nightmare)

+It's time to rethink how to use redux.
+[Why you need no Redux Saga](https://medium.com/slido-dev-blog/why-you-need-no-redux-saga-4d4dc46e448)

 ##### With `rechyons`, you no longer need the verbose lines above at all

 ## Usage